|

 respectively.
 She obtained her doctorate in Applied Mathematics from

-the University of Western Ontario in 1987 where she also stayed on for a few
+the University of Western Ontario in 1987 where she stayed on for a

-more years as a postdoctoral fellow before moving on to Manitoba as
+few more years as a postdoctoral fellow before moving to Manitoba as

 an Assistant Professor of Applied Mathematics in 1995.